Energy represents a significant cost savings opportunity if managed strategically. (To view other posts in this series, click here.)

 To help you make smarter buying decisions we’ve worked with our energy management partner Trane Building Advantage, on a 6-part blog series exploring different core energy market locations in the United States.
 Use these posts to learn about the numerous elements that affect rates, focus on long-term total cost of ownership and reduce your cost.

-We are starting the series in CU’s home state of Ohio, read on to understand how Ohio’s energy profile foundations affect the cost of energy.
+We are starting the series in Ohio, read on to understand how Ohio’s energy profile foundations affect the cost of energy.

 MAJOR DEREGULATED UTILITIES: ELECTRIC & NATURAL GAS